calvernaz/gm/README.md

 # Git Manager

-## How to use it
+	A little helper for your git repositories.

-### Build and Install
+## Build and Install

 `go run make.go`

-### Use
+## How to use it

-Add a repository
+- Add a repository

 `gm add ~/repositories/gocv.io/x/gocv`

-Or clone remote repository and add to configuration ( the parent must exist )
+- Or clone remote repository and add to configuration ( the parent must exist )

 `gm get https://github.com/upspin/upspin.git ~/repositories/upspin`

-Then, check your configuration
+- Then, check your configuration

 `gm config -p` // -p means pretty print

-Then trigger an update for the repositories
+- Then trigger an update for the repositories

 `gm update`

-You can also delete a repository
+- You can also delete a repository

 `gm delete gocv`